gpuweb/gpuweb/proposals/push-constants.md

     uint32_t pushConstantsSize = 0;
 };
 ```
+`pushConstantSize`: Size of push constants used in pipeline, type is bytes.

+NOTE: `pushConstantSize` = sizeof(variables) + sizeof(paddings).
+Follow [ Aligment rules ](https://www.w3.org/TR/WGSL/#alignment-and-size) in wgsl spec.

-two pipeline layouts are defined to be “compatible for push constants” if they were created with identical push constant size.
+NOTE: two pipeline layouts are defined to be “compatible for push constants” if they were created with identical push constant size.
 It means push constants values can share between pipeline layouts that are compatible for push constants.

+NOTE: Push constants range follow [out-of-bounds access](https://www.w3.org/TR/WGSL/#out-of-bounds-access) rules in wgsl spec.

 ## GPUCommandEncoder